 The principal related parties are Sumitomo Mitsui Trust Asset Management Co., Ltd., and Sumitomo Mitsui Trust Bank, Limited.
-There were also transactions with SuMi TRUST Investment Funds, group-sponsored collective investment schemes managed by SMT Funds Services (Ireland) Limited, and with G.A.S (Cayman) Limited.
+There were also transactions with Sumitomo Mitsui Trust Bank (Luxembourg) S.A

 Surrenders of group relief by STB AM Investment (UK) Limited and corresponding claims of group relief by the company relating to the accounting periods ended 31 December 2020 and 31 December 2021 are disclosed in note 9 Taxation.